Feacur/game_prototype/project/log.md

 - [tech] handle GPU samplers' lifetime
 - [feature] allow assets to be dynamic
 - [tech] update assets dependecies, like if swapping materials' shaders or textures
+- [tech] consider dropping resources on the floor on exit

 # Changelog